aashishmalik7936/Data-identity-Hackathon/Code/README.md

-I used python to make the machine learning model and the above file is my code in ipynb format.
+I used python to make the machine learning model and I have uploaded two files in which the file named analysis.ipynb contains the analysis which I have done on the train dataset and the other files contains the code of machine learning model.